 Yes.
 Ad hoc support has a minimum booking of five hours.

-What’s the difference between ad hoc and a package?
+What’s the difference between ad hoc and monthly support?

 Ad hoc is for one off tasks or overflow.
-Packages are for consistent monthly support and better value.
+Monthly support is for ongoing, consistent delivery and is usually better value.

 Are there any hidden costs?